ahamlinman/randomizer/SERVERLESS.md

 The randomizer validates that each HTTP request legitimately came from Slack by checking for a special Slack-provided token value in the request parameters.
-Since this token is a secret value, we'll store it in the [AWS Systems Manager Parameter Store][ssm parameter store] with encryption.
+Since this token is a secret value, you should store it in the [AWS Systems Manager Parameter Store][ssm parameter store] with encryption.

 Note that the current version of the randomizer only supports the deprecated "Verification Token" to validate requests, and not the newer "Signing Secret"